usegraffy/graffy/Readme.md

 ### Changesets

 The values returned by the read handler (except the first value) and expected by the write handler are _changeset_ objects.
+They are represented by JSON Merge Patch sets.
+{
+  "abc/def/ghi": {}
+}